 With ISLa specifications, we can go beyond constraints for semantic validity for application-specific, targeted testing.
-Imagine an XML processor which allows associating tags with URLs that are defined using dedicated attributes web:baseurl and web:query for base URLs and query strings.
+Imagine an XML processor that allows associating tags with URLs defined using dedicated attributes web:baseurl and web:query for base URLs and query strings.
 We can enforce the existence of a tag using both of these attributes somewhere in any produced system input:

+'''

+exists <xml_attribute> attributes: (

+exists <xml-attribute> attr in attributes:

+attr.<id> = "web:baseurl" and

-- - (exists <xml-attribute> attribute="{attr_id}=<text>" in attributes: (= attr_id "web:baseurl") and - exists <xml-attribute> attribute="{attr_id}=<text>" in attributes: (= attr_id "web:query"))
+exists <xml-attribute> attr in attributes:

+attr.<id> = "web:query")

+'''